How Math Academy Creates its Knowledge Graph

 But guess what?
 At the end of that month the task selection model started working really, really well because it had such accurate and comprehensive data to go off of.
 It was not a fun month but it was 100% worth it.

-Like “picking gold off a mountain” (another Jason phrase) where there’s a ton of gold scattered around, and it’s tedious to load it up into the wagon and come up and down the mountain, but it’s insanely valuable and you’d be an idiot not to just go collect it even if it’s not super fun.
+Like “picking gold off a mountain” (a Jason phrase) where there’s a ton of gold scattered around, and it’s tedious to load it up into the wagon and come up and down the mountain, but it’s insanely valuable and you’d be an idiot not to just go collect it even if it’s not super fun.

 In other words… just because something’s tedious doesn’t mean it’s low ROI.
 Sometimes the highest-ROI things are extremely tedious and you just have to suck it up and do it because it’s a sure path to get you to where you need to be in a reasonable time frame.